-During the year ended December 31, 2016, we signed 98 leases (36 new leases and 62 renewals) for a total of 370,810 square feet of space leases, of which 286,720 square feet related to comparable leases.
-Comparable leases signed had an average rental rate increase of 8.5% on a cash basis and an average rental increase of 20.6% on a straight-line basis.
-New office leases for comparable spaces were signed for 49,720 square feet at an average rental rate increase of 17.4% on a cash basis and an average rental rate increase of 22.0 % on a straight-line basis.
-Renewals for comparable office spaces were signed for 237,000 square feet at an average rental rate increase of 6.8% on a cash basis and increase of 20.3% on a straight-line basis.
-Non comparable new leases were signed for 84,090 square feet.
+During the quarter ended December 31, 2015, we signed 10 leases (6 new leases and 4 renewals) for a total of 19,735 square feet of comparable space leases, at an average rental rate increase of 8.5% on a cash basis and an average rental increase of 17.6% on a straight-line basis.
+New office leases for comparable spaces were signed for 6,458 square feet at an average rental rate increase of 17.1% on a cash basis and an average rental rate increase of 31.3% on a straight-line basis.
+Renewals for comparable office spaces were signed for 13,277 square feet at an average rental rate increase of 1.4% on a cash basis and increase of 6.2% on a straight-line basis.